Welcome to M-SHORE!

 Travel costs up to $500 reimbursed

-Eligibility: Applicants must be enrolled in an Associates Degree or Bachelors Degree program and must be U.S. citizens, U.S. nationals, or permanent residents of the United States.
-Students who have already completed their bachelors degree or will complete it before the end of the program in August 2023 are not eligible.
+Eligibility: Applicants must be enrolled in an Associates Degree or Bachelors Degree program, must be U.S. citizens or permanent residents of the United States, and must be at least 18 years old by the beginning of the program.
+Students who have already completed their bachelors degree or will complete it before the end of the program in August 2024 are not eligible.
 In addition, students at U-M Ann Arbor are not eligible to apply.
 Applicants from U-M Flint and U-M Dearborn are welcome.
 We encourage applications from students at minority serving institutions, at primarily undergraduate institutions (institutions with no PhD program), at community colleges, and at institutions with limited nanofabrication facilities.

 In accordance with Michigan State Law and U.S. Federal Law, this program will not discriminate against nor give preference to any individual on the basis of religion, race, color, national origin, age, sex (including gender identity, sexual orientation, and pregnancy), marital status, height, weight, or disability.